 FY03/22 results: For FY03/22, the company reported sales of JPY106.7bn (+2.3% YoY), EBITDA of JPY6.7bn (+4.4% YoY), operating profit of JPY3.9bn (+12.3% YoY), recurring profit of JPY4.3bn (+24.0% YoY), and net income attributable to owners of the parent of JPY2.4bn (+8.9% YoY).
 Sales increased 2.3% YoY in part because measurable recovery in prescription count offset a decline in prescription unit price at the Community Pharmacy business.
 A steady increase in new network affiliates at the Pharmaceutical Network business also contributed to sales growth.
 Operating profit grew 12.3% YoY, thanks in part to the increase in new network affiliates in the Pharmaceuticals Network business.
-Net income attributable to owners of the parent increased 8.9% YoY thanks in part to gains on the sale of investment securities and a decrease in the company's income tax burden stemming from its July 2021 absorption of consolidated subsidiary Home-Visit Nursing Care Station Himawari Co., Ltd.
+Net income attributable to owners of the parent increased 8.9% YoY thanks in part to gains on the sale of investment securities and a decrease in the company's income tax burden stemming from its July 2021 absorption of consolidated subsidiary Home-Visit Nursing Care Station Himawari Co.,

-The company's FY03/22 earnings forecast calls for sales of JPY110.0bn (+3.1% YoY), EBITDA of JPY6.2bn (-7.6% YoY), operating profit of JPY3.5bn (-9.1% YoY), recurring profit of JPY3.7bn (-14.2% YoY), and net income attributable to owners of the parent of JPY1.8bn (-26.9% YoY).
-In the dispensing pharmacy industry, earnings traditionally have been at the mercy of revisions to NHI drug prices and dispensing fees.
-Although the NHI drug price and dispensing fee revisions implemented in April 2022 resulted in a 1.35% reduction in drug prices, they also delivered a 0.08% increase in dispensing fees due to higher points awarded for the interpersonal work of pharmacists.
-The company views these circumstances as an opportunity for expansion and in the Pharmaceuticals Network business it will strive to acquire new network affiliates, provide comprehensive management support to pharmacies, and further improve the efficiency of pharmaceutical distribution.
-In the Community Pharmacy business, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through its official "Tsunagaru Pharmacy" LINE account.
-In the Leasing and Facility-related segment, it will aim to achieve occupancy rates of 90% at Wisteria SenriChuo and Wisteria Minami-Ichijo (both serviced residences for the elderly) as soon as possible.
+The company's FY03/23 earnings forecast calls for sales of JPY110.0bn (+3.1% YoY), EBITDA of JPY6.2bn (-7.6% YoY), operating profit of JPY3.5bn (-9.1% YoY), recurring profit of JPY3.7bn (-14.2% YoY), and net income attributable to owners of the parent of JPY1.8bn (-26.9% YoY).
+The company made no changes to this earnings forecast when reporting Q3 FY03/23 results on February 3, 2023.
+In the dispensing pharmacy industry, although the NHI drug price and dispensing fee revisions implemented in April 2022 resulted in a 1.35% reduction in drug prices, they also delivered a 0.08% increase in dispensing fees due to higher points awarded for the interpersonal work of pharmacists.

+The company sees this environment as an opportunity to expand its business.
+In its Pharmaceuticals Network business, it plans to acquire new member pharmacies, provide comprehensive management support to dispensing pharmacies, and further improve the efficiency of pharmaceutical distribution.
+In the Community Pharmacy business, the company aims to strengthen interpersonal services by fostering a medical mindset and practicing high-quality drug treatment, and to receive prescriptions through the official LINE account "Tsunagaru Pharmacy."
+In the Leasing and Facility-related business, the company aims to achieve an occupancy rate of 90% at Wisteria Senri-Chuo and Wisteria Minami-Ichijo, which are serviced residences for the elderly.